 To help you find your way in the jungle of tools, the University Library developed the Tool Wheel for teaching staff.
 It starts with activities you want your students to perform and distinguishes between tools that are licensed by UM and those that are not licensed but recommended, and offers in-depth information on each tool.

-Left image: screenshot of the Tool wheel as if you hoovered over the ‘collaboration pie’
+Left image: screenshot of the Tool wheel when hoovering over the ‘collaboration pie’

-Right image: the collaboration pie showing tools and activities to have students collaborate
+Right image: clicking the ‘collaboration pie’ shows tools and activities to have students collaborate

 In a video (in Dutch) we explain this tool about tools.

 Did you know that ten percent of our students have a disability, which creates an obstacle to studying and following education?
 Last spring we shared how we adapted the Canvas course template with easy-to-apply recommendations regarding digital accessibility.

 Interested in what you can do making online education better accessible?

 How for example enhance your powerpoint-presentations or pdfs by choosing font types, colours and contrast.
 Or consider adding subtitles to your videos.
 And did you know that you can switch on live captioning in zoom-sessions?